Skip to contents

 Design choices

 • Support geographies from the tract level and up.
-Block groups are not supported at present because the margins of error for block group-level estimates are often so large as to make the estimates meaningless.
-We may consider adding support for block groups in the future (open an issue in GitHub if this is of interest).
+Block groups are not supported because the margins of error for block group-level estimates are often so large as to make the estimates meaningless.
+Further, many estimates available from the tract level and up are not available for block groups.

 • Support five-year estimates only.
-One-year estimates bring similar margin of error challenges, even for relatively larger-population geographies, such as tracts, zip codes, and even some places and counties.
-We may consider adding support for them in the future (open an issue in GitHub if this is of interest).
+One-year estimates bring margin of error challenges, even for relatively larger-population geographies, such as tracts, zip codes, and some places and counties.

 • Rename all variables.
-The default variable names returned by the ACS API are not human-friendly.
+The default variable names returned by the API are not human-friendly.
 Not only is it challenging to determine what a given variable represents when you’re looking at a name like B01001_001E, but when you’re looking at a dozen or a hundred such variables, it’s very easy to accidentally misinterpret or mis-select the variable(s) you want.
-For these reasons, we apply more meaningful names to every returned variable, while retaining consistency of variable names from within the same table so that it’s easy to select and operate on sets of interrelated variables.
+For these reasons, we apply more meaningful names to every returned variable while retaining consistency of variable names from within the same table so that it’s easy to select and operate on sets of interrelated variables.
 The downside of this approach is that the default API variable names are used in other publications, and that you will find no documentation anywhere (apart from the codebook returned by this package!) of a variable named, for example, race_personofcolor_percent.
-Many variables in the codebook have their original API names included in their definitions, but we plan to continue to expand this documentation to make it more comprehensive and easier to work with.
+Variables in the codebook have their original API names included in their definitions so that you can cross-reference these as needed.